google/applied-machine-learning-intensive/v2/04_classification/05_introduction_to_image_classification/slides.md

 ![center](res/rgb.png)

 <!--
-So how are those pixels represented?

-Often they are represented as RGB values.
+Often, pixels are represented as RGB values.
 These are three numbers that indicate the amount of red, green, and blue in an image.
 These numbers often range from 0 to 255.

 Image Details
 * [rgb.png](https://pixabay.com/vectors/intersection-mix-colors-rgb-red-154782/): Pixabay License